raviknce0509/raviknce0509/README.md

 </details>

 <details>
-<summary>What do you do other than building AI systems? 💁‍♂️</summary>
+<summary>What do you do other than build AI systems? 💁‍♂️</summary>
   <ul>
     <li>I write blogs about personal learning and experiences.
 You can visit my blog site at <a href="https://raviknce0509.github.io/blogs">raviknce0509.github.io/blogs</a>.</li>
   </ul>